 How to Kill Flea Beetles Naturally

 Cultural control is the key to killing flea beetles.
 The larvae overwinter in soil and can be destroyed during regular hoeing and cultivating.
-Remove all old debris from previous crops and prevent weeds, which are an important early season food for flea beetle larvae.
+Remove all old debris from the previous crops and prevent weeds, which are an important early season food for flea beetle larvae.
 Without cover and food supplies, the larva will starve.
 Early season flea beetle control will kill most of the pests and physical barriers, or even sticky traps, can take care of most of the remaining pests.
+Note: Any recommendations pertaining to the use of chemicals are for informational purposes only.
+Specific brand names of commercial products or services do not imply endorsement.
+Chemical control should only be used as a last resort, as organic approaches are safer and more environmentally friendly.